Are E-Bikes Street Legal?

 E-bikes are becoming increasingly popular as an eco-friendly mode of transportation.
 Let's dive into the details to understand the legal requirements for e-bikes and what you need to know before hitting the road.

-- Class 1: These e-bikes provide assistance only when you pedal and stop assisting at 20 mph.
+1. Class 1: Pedal-assist only; motor engages only when pedaling and stops at 20 mph.

-These classifications play an important role in determining where and how you can legally ride an e-bike.
+Understanding these classes helps riders determine where they can legally ride their e-bikes.
 Some places do not differ at all and place all the e-bikes in the same category; others have varying regulations, which is why it is important to look them up and educate yourself before you head out to the roads.

 Federal And State Regulations